WalletConnect/walletconnect-specs/docs/specs/servers/notify/notify-server-api.md

 type Status =
   // Determining initial status
   "pending" |
-  // Queued to be published
+  // Accepted to be published
-  "queued" |
+  "accepted" |
   // Published successfully to subscribers
   "published" |
   // Not published becuase those accounts were not subscribers